Ginger benefits brain aging and inflammation, memory, attention, anxiety, depression, and more. Learn how to best use ginger as a food or supplement.

-MSG is responsible for a cluster of symptoms known as Chinese restaurant syndrome.
-(33)
+MSG is responsible for a cluster of symptoms known as MSG symptom complex.

 MSG is common in processed, salty foods including salty snacks, soy vegetable protein, canned soups, and ramen noodles, but it is most associated with Asian restaurant food.

-If you are sensitive to MSG, take ginger any time you’ve consumed it by mistake or feel the effects of MSG coming on.
+If you are sensitive to MSG, take supplemental ginger when you start to feel the side effects of MSG.

 Ginger effectively reduces the pain of migraine headaches.

-Its effects compare favorably to the commonly prescribed migraine drug sumatriptan which works by narrowing blood vessels to the brain.
-(35)
+Its therapeutic effects compare favorably to the commonly prescribed migraine drug sumatriptan (Imitrex) which works by narrowing blood vessels to the brain.

-Ginger, on the other hand, relieves migraine sufferers of their headache pain with no side effects.
-(36)
+Ginger, on the other hand, can relieve headache pain with no dangerous interactions or side effects.

 Ginger is available in many forms for use as a food and as a supplement.